spring-projects/spring-data-examples/web/projection/README.md

 ## Binding request data via JSON Path expression

 The `@JsonPath` annotations bind the values obtained by evaluating the expressions from the request.
 The sample is using a recursive property lookup for `firstname` and `lastname`.
-Using those expressions allows the payload thats received to slightly changed and the code dealing with not having to be changed.
+Using those expressions allows the payload that received to slightly changed and the code dealing with not having to be changed.

 As an example using that on the server side can be found in `UserControllerIntegrationTests`.
-The tests sends two different flavors of JSON to simulate a change in behavior of the client and the server can handle both representation formats without the need for a change.
+The tests send two different flavors of JSON to simulate a change in behavior of the client and the server can handle both representation formats without the need for a change.

 This is also very useful on the client side which is simulated in `UserControllerClientTests` setting up a `RestTemplate` with the newly introduced `HttpMessageConverters` so that the projection interface can be used to access the payload.
 See how the test case accesses different HTTP resources, that simulate a change in the representation on the server side.